Frequently Asked Questions

 What size additional dwelling space can I build?

-Here the new Town Planning Scheme is quite specific… "The total combined floor area of the subsidiary dwelling units shall not exceed 160 sq.M or 90% of the main dwelling house".
+Here the new Town Planning Scheme is quite specific… “The total combined floor area of the subsidiary dwelling units shall not exceed 160 sq.M or 90% of the main dwelling house”.
 Important to note that a dwelling unit is measured exclusive of covered patios and covered carports.
-This means that (unless the existing main house is less than only 178 sq.M ) you can build 2 X FROG Homes Cottages... or 1 X FROG Homes Cottage plus a Studio or a Villa unit.
+This means that (unless the existing main house is less than only 164 sq.M ) you can build 1 X FROG Home Extended Starter Unit or 2 X FROG Homes Entry Level Units.

 How long will plan approval take?